 Can you see them now?
 Hive #1 is full of brood like this.
 I love it.

-This is Jenny sliding a frame flush against the other side of the hive — and trying not to squish too many bees in the process.
+Sliding a frame flush against the other side of the hive — and trying not to squish too many bees in the process.
 All the self-spacing frames have to be pushed together to maintain the “bee space” of 1 centimetre between the frames.
 That’s what’s cool about the Langstroth hive: “if a space of 1 cm (3/8 inch) is left in the hive for the bees to move around in, the bees will neither build comb in the space nor cement it shut.”
 Two frames were improperly spaced in Hive #2 and the bees immediately built a warped comb between the two, which was a mess.

-Here you can see Jenny arranging the frames in the bottom brood chamber.
 Two things are happening in this shot:

 1) Empty frames are being placed between drawn out frames.
-So we have one drawn out frame full of brood or honey (and perhaps pollen).
+So I have one drawn out frame full of brood or honey (and perhaps pollen).
 Then an empty frame.
 Then another fully drawn out frame.
 Another an empty frame and so on.
 This arrangement, sometimes referred to as checkerboarding, apparently encourages the bees to build on the empty frames quickly because they don’t like having empty spaces between drawn out frames, and it prevents swarming (supposedly).
-But I’m wondering if we took the concept too far and should have kept more fully drawn frames next to each other.
+But I’m wondering if I took the concept too far and should have kept more fully drawn frames next to each other.
 I don’t know.

 Ten minutes later the bees were back to normal.
 We’re supposed to have excellent weather for the next week, so I hope they make the most of it.
 I’ve been watching them all day today (it’s about 4pm now), and the hive looks fantastic to me.

 I’ll report back next week with an update on their progress.
-In the meantime, he’s a slideshow of all the photos that were taken by our friends, Vanessa and Elaine.